 As a marketer, I’m sure you’ve heard the saying that your employees are your biggest brand ambassadors.
 Educate your office staff and tellers about the app, and help them educate your customers about what they can do with the mobile banking app.
 Invest in some signage, and display some of those direct mail postcards where customers can easily see them and take one with them.

-Need Digital Marketing Ideas for Your Mobile App?
+Need Digital Marketing Ideas To Market Your Mobile App?

 At BankBound, we focus on digital marketing for community banks and credit unions.
 We understand your needs and the challenges you face as a bank marketer.
 We’ll work with you to develop digital marketing strategies to meet the unique needs of your financial institution.
 Contact a bank marketing specialist today or request a digital marketing analysis.